-11. Common staff costs encompass the estimated total expenditure on staff entitlements, inclusive of components such as the education grant, rental subsidy, home leave travel, travel on recruitment and separation, and insurance subsidies.
-Costs are determined by the package of allowances and benefits established by ICSC, as well as the regular staff turnover (recruitment and separation) but can be highly unpredictable as expenditures are dependent on staff profiles.
-The last two years have seen significant increases in all elements of common staff costs.
+11. Common staff costs encompass the estimated total expenditure on staff entitlements, including components such as the education grant, rental subsidy, home leave travel, travel on recruitment and separation and insurance subsidies.
+Costs are determined by the package of allowances and benefits established by ICSC, as well as the regular staff turnover (recruitments and separations), but can be highly unpredictable as expenditure is dependent on staff profiles.
+The last two years have seen significant increases in all the elements of common staff costs.
 For example, education grant entitlements increased from \$170,000 in 2022 to \$280,000 in 2023.

-The Authority has experienced recurrent cost over-runs in this line item (overrun of \$450,000 in 2023) which is indicative of persistent under-budgeting.
-This budget line, and other budget lines under the Programme budget, are also impacted by an increase of the Daily Subsistence Allowance for Kingston from \$290 to \$520 (76 per cent increase) effective April 2024, adding approximately \$65,000 per year to common staff costs for initial recruitment and settling-in grants as a result of staff turnover.
-The proposed provision of \$5,239,000 for the financial period 2025-2026 is an accurate assessment based on the current staff profile of the secretariat.
+The Authority has experienced recurrent cost overruns in this budget line (amounting to \$450,000 in 2023), which is indicative of persistent underbudgeting.
+This budget line, and other budget lines under the programme budget, are also affected by an increase in the daily subsistence allowance for Kingston from \$290 to \$520 (a 76 per cent increase), effective from April 2024, adding approximately \$65,000 per year to common staff costs for initial recruitment and settling-in grants as a result of staff turnover.
+The proposed provision of \$5,239,000 for the financial period 2025-2026 is an accurate assessment of the common staff costs based on the current staff profile of the secretariat.